-Covid 19 - Legal department Guidance on Vestry meetings and PCC meetings
+Guidance on vestry meetings and PCC meetings and electoral rolls

 The Agreed Actions of the Bishops

 Whilst it is part of the Constitutional requirements for the Vestry Meeting to receive and discuss the Parochial Church Council’s accounts, the approval of the Vestry Meeting is not required.
-Delay of the Vestry Meeting need not, therefore, delay the finalisation of the 2019 accounts and the submitting of annual returns and accounts to, for example, the Charity Commission (in the case of PCCs who are registered with the Charity Commission).
+Any delay or cancellation of a Vestry meeting must not delay the finalisation of the 2020 accounts and the submitting of annual returns and accounts to the Charity Commission (in the case of PCCs who are registered with the Charity Commission).

 Parochial Church Councils - Electronic meetings

 Subject to the provisions of the Constitution and the associated Regulations, a Parochial Church Council is authorised to regulate its own procedures by way of Standing Orders (Chapter IV C, Section 12(a)).

 Parochial Church Councils meeting by electronic means (a video or telephone conference) is now specifically authorised by the Constitution of the Church in Wales, as a result of the Constitutional changes approved on 8 September 2020.
 Therefore, specific Standing Orders are not required to be adopted for an online PCC meeting to be validly held.

 Additionally, some parishes may already have Standing Orders in place which allow decisions to be made by written/emailed resolutions.
 Parishes which do not currently have such provisions in place may wish to consider adopting them (which would need to be done at either an in-person or an online meeting).